ckeditor/ckeditor5/docs/framework/guides/architecture/intro.md

 ### Editor classes

 {@link module:core/editor/editor~Editor} class representing the base of the editor.
-It is the API all plugins can expect to get when using `editor` property.

 The editor is a root object, gluing all other components.
 It holds a couple of properties that you need to know: